-A quick way to answer these questions is to install a program such as Speccy (Opens New Window).
+A quick way to answer these questions is to install a program such as Speccy.
 Once installed, simply load and select the RAM option on the left-hand side.
-From here take a look at the Memory Slots information.
+From here, take a look at the Memory Slots information.

 As you can see, my laptop only has a single memory slot (this applies to most laptops).
-This be default means there is one memory slots used, and zero memory slots available to use.
+This by default means there is one memory slot used, and zero memory slots available to use.